jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 * Launch Vivado and select *File > Checkpoint > Open* at the *Getting Started Screen*.
 Select `checkpoint_1.dcp`.
 Click *OK*.

-* If the schematic isn’t open by default, in the netlist tab, select the top-level instance, `uart_led`, right-click and select Schematic.
+* If the schematic isn’t open by default, in the netlist tab, select the top-level instance, `uart_led`, right-click on it and select Schematic.
 You will see the hierarchical blocks.
 You can double-click on any of the first-level block and see the underlying blocks.
-You can also select any lower-level block in the netlist tab, right-click and select Schematic to see the corresponding level design.
+You can also select any lower-level block in the netlist tab, right-click on it and select Schematic to see the corresponding level design.

-* In the netlist tab, select the top-level instance, uart_led, right-click and select Show Hierarchy.
+* In the netlist tab, select the top-level instance, `uart_led`, right-click on it and select Show Hierarchy.
 You will see how the blocks are hierarchically connected.

 * Select *Reports > Report Utilization* and click *OK* to see the utilization report you saw previously.